 But, I did.
 It was there, I just chose not to acknowledge it.

 Yesterday, I got up and got in my workout and then went to work.
 I was still anxious.
 And then I solved a looming problem I’d been working on at work and all of a sudden the cloud went away.
 I had let this stupid issue get to me.
 I knew if I had needed to spend a lot of time fixing the problem that my boss wasn’t going to be thrilled and I was worried that it was going to take a lot of time.
 Thankfully, I had the problem solved by 9:30.

 1) Why did I let it get to me?
 It’s really not a major issue, but I’ve had to be pretty self-taught in much of my job and I’m finally feeling like I’m getting the hang of some of the details and I hated that I was still fixing some things I screwed up on early on.

 2) There was a reason for the grumpiness.
-I don’t know why I couldn’t/wouldn’t put my finger on it on Monday night.
-It was there – once I admitted the source of my stress and dealt with it, I felt so much better.
+I don’t know why I couldn’t or wouldn’t put my finger on it on Monday night.
+It was there once I admitted the source of my stress and dealt with it, I felt so much better.

 What are your thoughts on the “I don’t know” answer to a deep question.
 Do you think people don’t know?
 Or do they just not want to say?

-How do you break out of a bad mood – does it make a difference to find the source of the problem, or can you put the unamed problem behind you without acknowledging it?
+How do you break out of a bad mood?
+Do you need to find the source of the nagging or can you move on without finding it right away.